moonmeister/xo-install-script/README.md

 2. Once vagrant has created and configure your vm `vagrant ssh <distro>` will connect you to the terminal.

+2. Once connected you can access the repo at `cd /xoctl/` This folder is connected to your host so any changes you make it the repo from your host will be reflected in this directory.

 3. When you're done with your VM you can stop it using `vagrant halt <distro>` and destroy it using `vagrant destroy <distro>`.